 We have also been working with Universities outside the UK, such as Trinity College and Dublin College University to achieve multi-national recognition.
 Key to the success of this qualification has been the involvement of industry in its design.
 Our strength, through all our changes, has been our ability to link big companies directly with the educational stream.

 Does industry give money towards this kind of development?

 We’ve never asked for money.
 What we’ve asked for is their time.
-Companies release industry software engineers, who then engage through a teacher or student development programmes.
-For example, a global company with offices in Belfast released three members of staff for one-week fully-paid and they ran than a coding workshop for teachers.
+Companies release industry software engineers, who then engage through a teacher or student development programme.
+For example, a global company with offices in Belfast released three members of staff for one-week fully-paid and they ran a coding workshop for teachers.
 We advertised the free workshop online, and within an hour all 75 places had been taken.
 Industry experts ran the course with material that supported the curriculum.

 We’ve also worked with companies to allow them to have their space, so if they have an interest in getting women into coding, exploring large data or progressing apprenticeships, we’re happy to get the material and the pedagogy right supported by the employer.
 So, it’s an influential partnership.

 How do you make IT more appealing to women?

 CCEA has taken a strong interest in this theme over recent time.
 Evidence suggests that girls tend to drop out of the subject between the ages of 11 to 14.
 It is a complex range of reasons including confidence, gender appropriate learning content and role modelling.
 The consequence of this drop out is that by the time learners reach the Software Systems A-level only about 20% are female.
 It is important to intervene on this issue at Key Stage 3, rather than taking corrective action at GCSE or A-Level.